-J. Contact Person:
+H. Contact Person:

-Edward Giefer, Associate Director of Operations Office of Planning Phone: 202-442-7629 Email: edward.giefer@dc.gov
+Edward Giefer, Associate Director of Operations Office of Planning Phone: 202-442-7629

-K. Terms and Conditions
+I. Terms and Conditions

 - Funding for this award is contingent on continued funding from the grantor.
-The RFA does not commit OP to make an award. - The grant awards are for the time period specified in Section E, with the agency option to extend the grant period pending availability of funding and grantee performance. - OP reserves the right to accept or deny any or all applications if OP determines it is in the best interest of OP to do so.
+The RFA does not commit OP to make an award. - OP reserves the right to accept or deny any or all applications if OP determines it is in the best interest of OP to do so.
 OP shall notify the applicant if it rejects that applicant's proposal.
 OP reserves the right to suspend or terminate an outstanding RFA. - OP reserves the right to issue addenda and/or amendments subsequent to the issuance of the RFA, or to rescind the RFA. - OP shall not be liable for any costs incurred in the preparation of applications in response to the RFA.
-Applicant agrees that all costs incurred in developing the application are the applicant's sole responsibility. - OP may conduct pre-award on-site visits to verify information submitted in the application and to determine if the applicant's facilities are appropriate for the services intended. - OP may enter into negotiations with an applicant and adopt a firm funding amount or other revisions for the applicant's proposal that may result from negotiations. - If there are any conflicts between the terms and conditions of the RFA and any applicable federal or local law or regulation, or any ambiguity related thereto, then the provisions of the applicable law or regulation shall control and it shall be the responsibility of the applicant to ensure compliance.
+Applicant agrees that all costs incurred in developing the application are the applicant's sole responsibility. - OP may conduct pre-award on-site visits to verify information submitted in the application and to determine if the applicant's facilities are appropriate for the services intended. - The project scope of a grant award is subject to review and revision by OP.
+OP will review the scope to ensure that the proposed work meets historic preservation standards and the program objective for significant public benefit.
+OP reserves the right to enter into negotiations with an applicant to arrive at and adopt a firm funding amount or other revisions for the applicant's proposal that may result from negotiations. - If there are any conflicts between the terms and conditions of the RFA and any applicable federal or local law or regulation, or any ambiguity related thereto, then the provisions of the applicable law or regulation shall control and it shall be the responsibility of the applicant to ensure compliance.